 My friend Lou is athletic and likes to try new things.
 She has lots of friends just like her.
 (I’m a friend NOT just like her.
 While I do like to try new things, I’m not athletic.
 I can barely walk without falling down.
 I like inside activities like reading and writing.
-The sloth is my totem animal.
+The sloth is the animal with which I feel the most affinity.
 Lou and I are different, but we can still be friends.)

 The last time I stayed at Lou’s place, one of her other friends suggest a group Zumba excursion.